 Thus, 5G is going to be a technology that isn’t only going to shift the tectonic plates of the technological landscape around the world.
 It is also going to have an enormous impact on geopolitics—I think the recent developments that we have seen, confirm the deep roots of 5G in all aspects of our lives.

-What we have brought for you in this whitepaper is an overview of the crucial moves of the leading 5G countries around the globe.
-In the first whitepaper on 5G, 5G Market Research: What Are The Top Players Up to?
-We discussed the activities of top 5G players.
+What we have brought for you in this article is an overview of the crucial moves of the leading 5G countries around the globe.
+In the second article on 5G, 5G Market Research: What Are The Top Players Up to? we discussed the activities of the top 5G players.

 Journey to 5G technology

 “I’m ringing you just to see if my call sounds good at your end,’ or something to that effect.” said Martin Cooper, a Motorola employee, during a call that commenced the mobile phone era.

 It was the first mobile call made (in April 1973) using a base station of 900 MHz and a prototype which was later known as the world’s first commercial cell phone.
 It used the analog service called Advanced Mobile Phone Service (AMPS) on which 1G or the first generation of mobile communication was based on.

 1G was introduced in 1979 and continued until being replaced by 2G or the second generation of mobile communication that’s based on digital radio signals.

 GSM is one of the most popular standards developed by the European Telecommunications Standards Institute (ETSI) to describe the protocols for second-generation (2G) digital cellular networks.
 It was first deployed in Finland in 1991.

 While in North America, they mostly used Code Division Multiple Access (CDMA), another 2G standard proposed by Qualcomm and launched in 1995.